Feminism in Latin America: Issues on agenda

 Post-suffrage feminism in Latin America covers mainly three big streams: the feminist stream, the stream in political parties and the stream of women from political parties.
 Some issues of great concern include: voluntary maternity/responsible paternity, divorce law reform, equal pay, personal autonomy, challenging the consistently negative and sexist portrayal of women in the media, access to formal political representation.
 Women of the popular classes tend to focus their agendas on issues of economic survival and racial and ethnic justice.

-In recent years, the Latin American feminists have also challenged Eurocentric feminist frameworks, promoted literature and art by women of color, and establish their own social groups.
+In recent years, Latin American feminists have also challenged Eurocentric feminist frameworks, promoted literature and art by women of color, and establish their own social groups.
 They have also sought to challenge traditional nationalists who oppress women and use their political influence to subjugate non-heterosexuals, women, and people of color.

 Latina suffragists

+Understanding Latin America's journey toward gender equality and its contributions to the global feminist movement requires an understanding of the history of Latina suffragists and their involvement in the fight for women's rights in the region.
+Throughout the early to mid-20th century, Latin American women addressed both local and global issues while building transnational coalitions in their fight for the right to vote and other political rights.
+This act, which often touched on the political realities of American imperialism and colonial legacies, was not only about getting the right to vote but also about broader social and economic rights.

+Many Latin American nations had allowed women to vote by the middle of the 20th century, but this came about after long and hard battles.
+Organizing for the right to vote took decades for activists in nations like Argentina and Mexico.
+For example, nationalist President Lázaro Cárdenas of Mexico supported women's suffrage on the grounds of equality, and it was almost accomplished in 1939.
+But suffrage was not granted until 1953 due to resistance from wealthy organizations and concerns about Catholic women's conservative voting habits.
+In an attempt to appear more modern, the government of President Juan Perón of Argentina gave women the right to vote in 1947.
+This was in line with similar actions taken in Brazil and Chile, where women were granted the right to vote later in the 1940s.